-“You don’t speak Spanish?” a woman in the group asks me, as I’m taking a photo of
+“You don’t speak Spanish?” a woman in the group asks me, as I’m taking a photo of a temple.

 She’s Peruvian and has just been having a conversation with another local about my apparent disinterest in the guide.
 She’s concerned that I’m not getting the most out of the trip and so she starts to translate a bit and tell me about what I’ve missed.